Germany–Soviet Union relations, 1918–1941: Denial of the Secret Protocol's existence by the Soviet Union

-German officials found a microfilmed copy of the secret protocols of the Molotov-Ribbentrop Pact in 1945 and provided it to United States military forces.
+German officials found a microfilmed copy of the secret protocols of the Molotov–Ribbentrop Pact in 1945 and provided it to United States military forces.
 Despite publication of the recovered copy in western media, for decades it was the official policy of the Soviet Union to deny the existence of the secret protocol.

 After the Baltic Way demonstrations of August 23, 1989, a Soviet commission concluded in December 1989 that the protocol had existed.
 In 1992, only after the dissolution of the Soviet Union, the document itself was declassified.

 Post-war commentary regarding the timing of rapprochement

-After the war, historians have argued about the start of Soviet-German rapprochement.
+After the war, historians have argued about the start of German–Soviet rapprochement.
 There are many conflicting points of view in historiography as to when the Soviet side began to seek rapprochement and when the secret political negotiations started.

 Some scholars argue that for a long time the collective security doctrine was a sincere and unanimous position of the Soviet leadership, pursuing a purely defensive line, whereas others contend that from the very beginning the Soviet Union intended to cooperate with Nazi Germany, collective security being merely tactical counter to some unfriendly German moves.
 However, perhaps Moscow sought to avoid a great war in Europe because it was not strong enough to fight an offensive war; but there was much disagreement over the policy between Litvinov and Molotov about how to attain that goal, and Stalin alternated between their positions, initially pursuing both contradictory lines simultaneously quite early and abandoning collective security only at some point in 1939.

 Nazi Germany started its quest for a pact with the Soviet Union at some point in the spring of 1939 in order to prevent an English–Soviet–French alliance and to secure Soviet neutrality in a future Polish–German war.

 Some argue that the rapprochement could start as early as in 1935–1936, when Soviet trade representative in Berlin David Kandelaki made attempts at political negotiations on behalf of Stalin and Molotov, behind Litvinov's back.
 Molotov's speech to the Central Executive Committee of the Supreme Soviet in January 1936 is usually taken to mark this change of policy.
 Thus, Litvinov's anti-German line did not enjoy unanimous support by the Soviet leadership long before his dismissal.
 Walter Krivitsky, an NKVD agent, who defected in the Netherlands in 1937, reported in his memoires in 1938 that already then Stalin had sought better relations with Germany.
 According to other historians, these were merely responses to German overtures for détente.